-Dr. Patricia Gerrity presently serves as Associate Dean for Community Programs at Drexel University’s College of Nursing & Health Professions.
-She focused her career on providing access to health care for underserved populations through the advancement of nurse-managed health centers.
-Nationally known for her work in promoting health in diverse urban communities, she received more than $15 million in grants from local, state and federal sources, including HRSA, the PA State Department of Health, the Independence Foundation and the Pew Charitable Trusts.
-She also serves as the Director of the Eleventh Street Family Health Services of Drexel University, a nurse managed, federally qualified health center in North Philadelphia.
+Patricia Gerrity, PhD presently serves as Associate Dean for Community Programs at Drexel University’s College of Nursing & Health Professions.
+She focused her career on providing access to health care for underserved populations through the advancement of nurse-led health centers.
+Nationally known for her work in promoting health in diverse urban communities, and in trauma informed care, she received more than $23 million in grants from local, state and federal sources.
+She also serves as the director of the Stephen and Sandra Sheller 11th Street Family Health Services of Drexel University, a nurse-led, federally qualified health center in North Philadelphia operating in partnership with the Family Practice & Counseling Network.
 In addition to improving the health status of community residents, the center serves as a site for research, education and practice for the college’s faculty and students.

-Dr. Gerrity completed a prestigious three-year fellowship through the Robert Wood Johnson Executive Nurse Fellows Program where she conducted a leadership project to expand the health center into a healthy living center with a strong community-based health promotion component.
+Gerrity completed a prestigious three-year fellowship through the Robert Wood Johnson Executive Nurse Fellows Program where she conducted a leadership project to expand the health center into a healthy living center with a strong community-based health promotion component.
 From 1998-2000 she served as a fellow at the International Center for Health Leadership Development at the University of Illinois at Chicago, where she explored the redirection of health professions education and health services through academic- community partnerships for health.
-A Co-founder of the National Nursing Centers Consortium, she served as both a grant reviewer and consultant for nurse-managed health centers initiatives.
-As a result of her eight-year affiliation with the Health Care Improvement Leadership Development Center- at Dartmouth Medical School, she developed expertise in both interdisciplinary teaching and research in quality improvement.

 - White House Champions of Change - Prevention & Public Health, 2013

 - Roosevelt Award for Service to Humanity - presented by the March of Dimes on November 16, 2012